sts10/fgift/README.markdown

 Jay,Gloria,Manny,,
 ```

-This program gives you an output like this:
+Running `fgift names.csv` gives you an output like this:

 ```
 Claire gives to Cameron